 So far, two out of the four Suicide Squad members have been confirmed, with long-time Harley Quinn veteran voice actor Tara Strong resuming the role once more.
 King Shark, on the other hand, will be voiced by WWE wrestler Nuufolau Joel Seanoa a.k.a.
 Samoa Joe.

 Deadshot is a little harder to pin down.
 Chris Cox previously voiced the one-shot wonder in Arkham City and Arkham Origins, both of which are set in the same universe.
-This Deadshot has been confirmed to be the Floyd Lawton interpretation of the character too, however, there's a huge gaping flaw why it doesn't seem to be Cox that's returning.
+This Deadshot has been confirmed to be the Floyd Lawton interpretation of the character too.